Cedar River Watershed

 The City of Seattle’s Cedar River Municipal Watershed is carefully managed to support and supply clean drinking water to 1.4 million people in the greater Seattle area.
 The watershed covers 90,638 acres and is owned by the City of Seattle.
 Come explore and learn about this remarkable rain-soaked landscape by visiting the Cedar River Watershed Education Center or attending one of our many tours.
 For a primer, feast your eyes and view our Watershed slideshow.

-Winter's snows are melting fast in the City's mountain watersheds.
+Registration for public watershed tours opens April 1.
+The Education Center is open year-round.
 Check out the Education Center for center hours, current weather conditions, and upcoming tours, programs, and field trips.

 The Cedar River Watershed hosts a rich diversity of plants, animals, and habitats.